gardehal/argumentor/README.md

     1. Valid commands will have a dict of cast arguments ready to use.
 1. Document your Commands and Arguments using descprition, provide a command (HELP/MAN) for users to see this.
 Access a printable description of commands through Argumentor().getFormattedDescription().
 1. Arguments have fields for custom casting and validation functions (castFunc, validateFunc), the usage and limitations of these should be documented in descriptions.
 1. Use arguments defaultValue and useDefaultValue to set a default or fallback in case casting or validating input from user fails.
+In some cases, a validation function is needed for applying default.

 ## TODO

-- generic probably misused a bit, should be init as Argument[int] not Argument(typeT = int) but how to get name of T for desc print?
+- generic probably misused for classes, should be init as Argument[int] not Argument(typeT = int) but how to get name of T for desc print?
 - publish pip
+- add flags?
+    - seems like just a shorthand version of argument but without value, a lot of work and complexity for a very minor QOL..
-- add flags? (would function like a named argument that is true if present, eg. "-command argument1 --flag1"(-- : prefix?) results in command rin with argument1 = argument1 and flag1 = true)
+    - eg. "-command argument1 --flag1"(-- : prefix?) results in command with argument1 = argument1 and flag1 = true or whatever static value flag was configured to